Address: 67814 Dannenfels

 Rockenhausen is a scenic town in the North-Palatinate providing great options for the ones seeking cultural events, adventures and relaxation.
 The town center was lovingly restored preserving the old structure.
 With four museums Rockenhausen is a cultural center – surrounded by unspoilt landscape offering a vast number of possibilities for hiking and bike tours the visitor finds a varied offer of museums reaching from a museum of local history to modern art.
-The “Nordpfälzer Heimatmuseum“ provides information about the history of the North Palatinate, the museum “Kahnweilerhaus” venerates the man who discovered Picasso, Daniel-Hendry Kahnweiler, the “Museum für Zeit” (Museum of Time) with its collection of tower clocks and the biggest astronomical clock in Europe focuses on all aspects of time and the “Museum Pachen” presents arts of the 20th century.
+The museum “Kahnweilerhaus” venerates the man who discovered Picasso, Daniel-Hendry Kahnweiler.
+The “Museum für Zeit” (Museum of Time) with its collection of tower clocks and the biggest astronomical clock in Europe focuses on all aspects of time and the “Museum Pachen” presents arts of the 20th century.
 All museums host special exhibitions on a regular basis.
 In July and August the “Schlosspark” is the venue for a music festival called “Musikalischer Sommer Rockenhausen”.
 Throughout summer a visit at “Naturerlebnisbad” can be recommended.
 This outdoor pool with untreated water arouses the same feeling as taking a bath in lake.
 Year-round you can have a great time in Rockenhausen visiting one of the traditional festivals – the highlight is the “Herbstfest” (autumn festival) taking place the first weekend in September each year.

 Phone: +49 (0)6361 451252